 Other exemptions from duties and taxes may also apply to the following:

-- US military personnel or government workers coming back to the US after an extended stay won't need to pay duties for their vehicles.
-But the rules are the vehicle must be purchased internationally and the owner must have it before coming back to the US.
+- US military personnel or government workers returning to the US after an extended stay won't need to pay duties for their vehicles.
+However, the rules are that the car must be purchased internationally, and the owner must have it before returning to the US.

 - Non-US residents can bring a vehicle with them without paying duties when entering the country.
-The vehicle also doesn't need to conform to US standards immediately.
-But it will be exported outside the US after one year if it doesn't get updated according to the applicable standards.
+The car also doesn't need to conform to US standards immediately.
+However, it will be exported outside the US after one year if it isn't updated according to the applicable standards.

 - Citizens who work out of the country can drive their motor vehicles duty-free in the US.
-But they must have a status as a nonresident.
-They must also bring the vehicle with them when they leave.
+But they must have a nonresident status.
+They must also bring the car with them when they leave.

 Preparations For Hauling A Vehicle

-Before you go ahead with the import process, there are some preparations to make.
+Before proceeding with the import process, you have to make some preparations.
 Some of them are:

 - Clear your cars from personal belongings.
 Your vehicle haulers or shipping company likely won't be responsible for theft, loss, or damage during transit.
 An auto shipping company may not accept your vehicle if it contains any personal items inside.